Environmental Sustainability Board

 Taking on our future

 The University of St Andrews recognises climate change as the defining issue of our time.
-The Scottish and UK Governments and Fife Council have declared a climate emergency and the University is responding to this crisis.
-To address the scale of the challenge and accelerate work already ongoing at the University, a new Environmental Sustainability Board (ESB) has been formed.
+The Scottish and UK Governments and Fife Council have declared a climate emergency, and the University is actively responding to this crisis.
+To address the scale of the challenge and accelerate work already ongoing at the University, we formed the Environmental Sustainability Board (ESB) in February 2020.
 The ESB is chaired by Professor Sir Ian Boyd.
 Sir Ian was Chief Scientific Adviser to the UK Government on Food and the Environment based at DEFRA and is professor of marine biology at our Scottish Oceans Institute.

 The ESB’s role

 The ESB provides institutional leadership on the environment.
 The immediate responsibility of the ESB is to create a new Environmental Sustainability Strategy for the University, incorporating a Carbon Management Plan and a Climate Adaptation Plan.
 It will then enable the roll out of this strategy and provide leadership on options for developing St Andrews in a sustainable manner, as well as producing environmental accounts.